polar3197/polar3197.github.io/_posts/2025-07-26-transit_etl.md

 ## Motivation
 There is a rich amount of data collected and published in real-time by San Francisco's MTA through its GTFS API.
 This data is great for building my first ML pipe-line/application, it is rich and personal, as I am a regular boarder of SFMTA public transportation.

+In this project I aim to put my Raspberry Pi Spark-cluster to work to fetch, enrich and tokenize this data to train an ML classification model.

 ## Goals
 * Reduce cloud costs by pushing as much computation as possible to edge devices.